 10. Poorboys Blue Nattys Paste Wax

-However, the Natty’s Paste Wax is becoming fairly popular worldwide for its excellent results in terms of a deep shine and protection.
+Poorboys is a detailing brand that goes under the radar but their products are used religiously by enthusiasts and professionals detailers.
+The Natty’s Paste Wax is one of their most popular products and its becoming fairly popular worldwide for its excellent results in terms of its deep shine and protection that it provides.

 Other features of the Poorboys Natty’s Paste Wax include:

 - Carnauba based wax